The Republicans (France)

-The Republicans (Les Républicains /fr/, LR) is a liberal-conservative political party in France, largely inspired by the tradition of Gaullism.
-The party was formed in 2015 as the refoundation of the Union for a Popular Movement (UMP), which had been established in 2002 under the leadership of the then-president of France, Jacques Chirac.
+The Republicans (Les Républicains /fr/, LR) is a conservative political party in France, partially inspired by the tradition of Gaullism.
+The party was formed in 2015 as the reformation of the Union for a Popular Movement (UMP), which had been established in 2002 under the leadership of the then-president of France, Jacques Chirac.
 LR is a member of the Centrist Democrat International and the European People's Party, and sits in the European People's Party Group in the European Parliament.

 The UMP used to be one of the two major political parties in the Fifth Republic, along with the centre-left Socialist Party, before being eclipsed by the National Rally and Renaissance.
 The LR candidate in the 2017 presidential election, former Prime Minister François Fillon, placed third in the first round, with 20.0% of the vote.
 Following the 2017 legislative election, LR became the second-largest party in the National Assembly, behind President Emmanuel Macron's La République En Marche! party (later renamed Renaissance).
 After a disappointing result in the 2019 European Parliament election, party leader Laurent Wauquiez resigned.
 He was replaced by Christian Jacob, who remained in office until after the 2022 legislative election, which saw LR lose half of its seats, although it became the kingmaker in a hung parliament.
 One month before, in the 2022 presidential election, LR nominee Valérie Pécresse placed fifth with 4.7% of the vote.
 Despite those setbacks, LR was still the largest party in the Senate and headed a plurality of regions of France. Éric Ciotti became president of LR after the 2022 leadership election.
 In the run-up of the 2024 French legislative election Ciotti came out in favour of an electoral alliance with National Rally.
 This would have reversed the historic cordon sanitaire that the party had regarding the group.
 Ciotti was soon removed from his position, which led to a leadership crisis.
 In May 2025, Bruno Retailleau was elected president of the party.